 Debt Recovery – Pricing Information

 We offer a full debt recovery service, separate from our wider Dispute Management team.
-Our debt recovery service includes where necessary a pre-collection service up to the issue of proceedings through to the issue of proceedings and enforcement.
+Our debt recovery service includes where necessary a pre-collection service through to the issue of proceedings and enforcement.
 We also issue Insolvency proceedings for clients including the issue of Statutory Demands, Bankruptcy Petitions and Winding-up Petitions.

 We are able to offer various fee structures dependent upon the particular circumstances of the client and the matter, but set out below is our general debt recovery fee list.
 These costs apply typically where a claim is based on an unpaid business to business invoice which is not disputed and enforcement action is not needed.
 The fees detailed below do not apply to commercial disputes that are not based purely on an undisputed business invoice, as such matters will be priced on a case by case basis.
 Please note that we will review the matter before agreeing the fee structure with you, to ensure that it falls within our general debt recovery pricing structure.
 If the other party disputes the claim at any point we will discuss any further work required and provide revised advice about costs if necessary, which could either be on a fixed fee (e.g. if a one-off letter is required) or an hourly rate if more extensive work is needed.